benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 Easily convert markdown file to many formats (HTML, PDF, DOCX, etc)

-In R, write code and narrative in R Markdown -> use knitr to get Markdown (with figures and results) -> use pandoc to get PDF/DOCX
+Write code and narrative in R Markdown -> use knitr to get Markdown (with creation of figures and computation of results) -> use pandoc to get PDF/DOCX

 ***
 `